 Theorem~\ref{thm:Intro.Tauberian} is a refinement of the Tauberian theorem of~\cite{MSZ:LMP22}.
-First, all the extra summability and summability assumptions in~\cite{MSZ:LMP22} are removed from the picture.
-Second, the proof of Theorem~\ref{thm:Intro.Tauberian} involves showing that Condition~(Z) and Condition~(H) implies a weaker version of the Tauberian condition of~\cite{MSZ:LMP22} and showing that this weaker version implies Condition~(W) (see Chapter~\ref{chap:Main-results}).
-Therefore, we see that we get the Weyl law~(\ref{eq:Intro.conf-Weyl}) under a weaker form of the Tauberian condition of~\cite{MSZ:LMP22}.
+First, all the extra regularity and summability assumptions in~\cite{MSZ:LMP22} are removed.
+Second, the proof of Theorem~\ref{thm:Intro.Tauberian} involves showing that Condition~(Z) and Condition~(H) imply a weaker version of the Tauberian condition of~\cite{MSZ:LMP22} and showing that this weaker version implies Condition~(W) (see Section~\ref{chap:Main-results}).
+We thus obtain the Weyl law~(\ref{eq:Intro.conf-Weyl}) under a weaker form of the Tauberian condition of~\cite{MSZ:LMP22}.

-Condition~(Z) and Condition~(H) are the types of Tauberian conditions sought for by Alain Connes in his comments mentioned above.
+Condition~(Z) and Condition~(H) are the types of Tauberian conditions sought by Alain Connes in his comments mentioned above.

 In practice, they are easier to check than the Tauberian condition of~\cite{MSZ:LMP22}.
 As we shall see in the second half of this monograph, they allow us to deal with a wealth of new examples.